dscharrer/innoextract/README.md

-# Inno Extract - A tool to extract installers created by Inno Setup
+# Inno Extract - A tool to unpack installers created by Inno Setup

 [Inno Setup](http://www.jrsoftware.org/isinfo.php) is a tool to create installers for Microsoft Windows applications.
 Inno Extracts allows to extract such installers under non-windows systems without running the actual installer using wine.
 Inno Extract currently supports installers created by Inno Setup 1.2.10 to 5.4.3.